Oral presenters may choose to participate either in-person or virtually.

 How to Record a Video Presentation:

-- To give your talk, you will start a Zoom meeting with yourself as the only participant.
+- To give your talk, you will ‘Schedule a Zoom meeting’ with yourself as the only participant.
+“Start the Meeting.”

 - You may sign up for a free Zoom account at www.zoom.us.

-- You will share your screen, and open up your PowerPoint presentation file.
+- You will turn on your video and your mic and then share your screen, and open up your PowerPoint presentation file.
 This will allow for your slides to appear full screen with a picture of you/or your camera shot in the upper right hand corner.